GozerBlackCat/FO4ME/README.md

 If this Modlist receives an update, please check the Changelog before doing anything.
 Always backup your saves or start a new game after updating.

-Magnum Opus updates based on a [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning) system.
+FO4ME updates based on a [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning) system.

 Generally speaking:
 - Full x.0 (2.0, 3.0, etc) updates requires a new game.